 Media & 360

-Cognitive3D can record gaze on both 360 and rectangular videos & photos in your scenes.
+Cognitive3D can record gaze on both 360 video, 360 images and 2D videos and photos in your scenes.

 Scene Export (Prerequisite)

 If you haven't already Exported your scene, you can complete this step via the normal export process through the cognitive3D->Scene Setup menu.

 Adding Media in your app is very easy.
 You simply need to add the